-- It must provide the basic Internet services of e-mail and access to the Web through a browser such as Internet Explorer, Netscape, Firefox, or Safari. - It must include at least four megabytes of Web space in which you will create your Web page assignments in this course.
+- It must provide the basic Internet services of e-mail and access to the World Wide Web via Netscape Communicator, Firefox, or the Microsoft Internet Explorer. - It must include at least four megabytes of Web space in which you will create your Web page assignments in this course.

-Some of the assignments in this course will require that you have Windows NT, Windows 2000, or Windows XP with Personal Web Server or Internet Information Services (IIS) installed.
-You will be provided with evaluation copies of the other software that you will need.
+Some of the assignments in this course will require that you have Windows NT, Windows 2000, Windows 2003, or Windows XP with Personal Web Server or Internet Information Services (IIS) installed.
+If you do not have one of these, free access will be provided through our OET computer network to students registered in his course.